Should you use grocery delivery on a budget? Read my honest experience with 3 delivery options, plus all my tips for getting the most for your money!

 - a tomato (didn’t order, LOL)

-- Met the minimum required for free shipping (if available).
+- Meet the minimum required for free shipping (if available).
 Consider stocking up on a few non-perishable items that you eat often, like canned tomatoes or pasta or cereal, or ask a neighbor if they need anything.

 - Choose a delivery time that costs less.
 I was able to save a couple of dollars by choosing a very early delivery time frame.
 No one has to be present for the delivery, so you can save a little bit in fees there.